 With the long weekend approaching, we generally spend more time than usual in bed.
 A pseudo-hibernation instinct takes over and when our busy lives allow it, bed becomes a primary destination.
 While catching up on sleep is essential for boosting our immune system, our mood and our well-being, it is important to be mindful of how and where our head lands.

 How we sleep is crucial to protecting our skin overnight.
 The best way to do it?
 Sleep on your back.
-This simple trick will give your skin the oxygen it needs to breathe, as well as provide the ideal body posture for proper blood circulation.
+This simple trick will give your skin room for oxygen which prevents the pores from becoming occluded.
+Occlusion can lead to pimples, whiteheads, or blackheads.
+It can also cause skin to look dull—especially if makeup isn't properly removed.
 If you can only fall asleep on one side, ensure that any irritated areas, such as rosacea flare-ups or acne patches are facing up.
 Finally, sleeping on the side of your pillow with your face towards the edge instead of the middle will allow your skin to remain untouched.

 Our before-bed routine is also very important to ensuring we wake up with healthy, non-irritated skin.
 Before falling asleep always wash with a gentle cleanser and remember to pat your face dry (don't rub) with a clean dry cotton towel.
 It's also important to ensure that your hair is dry before laying your head down.
 The moisture in wet hair combined with the heat in your bedroom can provide the ideal breeding ground for skin-irritating bacteria.